IIn memory of Pope Francis

-We want to remember the many deeds that Pope Francis undertook as a secular head of state.
+We want to remember the many deeds that Pope Francis initiated as secular head of state.

 out of compassion

-we can and want to interpret it this way
+We can and want to interpret it that way.

 compassionfor the mothers of the hostages with whom the Pope sympathizes.

-and when the suffering of mothers ends, the suffering of mankind will also end.
-Francis
+And when the suffering of mothers ends, so too does the suffering of man Francis.

-Mercy for the mothers whose children are tortured.
+Mercy for the mothers whose children are being tortured.
 On behalf of the terrorists the Israeli government.

-Starving children should cause suffering for all people, but especially for mothers, as
+Suffering children who starve to death should cause suffering for all people, but especially for mothers, as with Mary the Mother,who, according to Pope Francis, physically resides in heaven.

 in Memoriam